LineageOS/charter/device-support-requirements.md

 ## Display

 * All devices with a built-in Display MUST support the Display at the same resolution and density as the stock OS.
-* All devices that do not include a built-in Display MUST support Display output via the hardware’s supported outputs (ex.
-Android TV - HDMI).
+* All devices that do not include a built-in Display MUST support Display output via the hardware’s supported outputs (eg. Android TV - HDMI).
 * All devices that support additional non-USB display interfaces SHOULD support those display output methods.
-* All devices that support a USB-out display in their stock OS SHOULD support this display output (ex.
-MHL/Miracast/OTG).
+* All devices that support a USB-out display in their stock OS SHOULD support this display output (eg. MHL/Miracast/OTG).
 * All devices that support HDR10 playback in their stock OS SHOULD support HDR10 playback.

 ## NFC